Lamar Odom Drops Khloe Kardashian Bombshell: ‘I Want My Wife Back’

 Still, others believe that Odom checked into rehab as part of an upcoming reality TV show deal.
 The rumors about a Lamar Odom-focused reality TV show have not been confirmed.

-While Odom may be hopeful for his future with the Keeping Up With the Kardashians star, Khloe seems to have her attention focused elsewhere.
-The 32-year-old is currently in a relationship with Cleveland Cavaliers player Tristan Thompson — a relationship with she frequently flaunts on social media.
+While Odom may be hopeful for his future with the Keeping Up with the Kardashians star, Khloe seems to have her attention focused elsewhere.
+The 32-year-old is currently in a relationship with Cleveland Cavaliers player Tristan Thompson — a relationship that she frequently flaunts on social media.

 A photo posted by Khloé (@khloekardashian) on

-In fact, in a recent interview with Terri Seymour of Extra, Khloe Kardashian said of Thompson “I am in love with him, I think he’s the best.”
+In fact, in a recent interview with Terri Seymour of Extra, Khloe Kardashian said of Thompson, “I am in love with him, I think he’s the best.”

 Still, a guy can hope, and that seems to be exactly what Lamar Odom is doing.